yewstack/yew-wasm-pack-minimal/README.md

 ### 4) [optional] Test Run

-Run a webserver from your project's root directory, such as with `python -m SimpleHTTPServer 8080`, and load http://localhost:8080/ in a browser to run the app.
+Run a webserver from your project's root directory, such as with the Python 3 command: `python -m http.server 8080`, and load http://localhost:8080/ in a browser to run the app.

 Note: It's expected behavior for the browser console to display an error similar to "WebAssembly.instantiateStreaming failed.
 Assuming this is because your server does not serve wasm with application/wasm MIME type."
 Your production webserver should be configured to associate WebAssembly files with the `application/wasm` MIME type.